-However, most advise against waiting too long — think far beyond your probationary period (the first 90 days of your job), closer to a year after you’ve started.
+However, most advise against taking too long.
+While waiting until after your probationary period (the first 90 days of your job) is fine, waiting to update your LinkedIn profile with a new job a full year after you’ve started may be too late.

 “The longer you wait to update your profile, the less relevant your new job update becomes,” Daniel Jorge, senior talent partner at EC1 Partners, says.
 “Additionally, if you wait too long to update your profile, it may be seen as a lack of attention to detail or a lack of commitment to your new job.”